arulbose/rosx/README.md

 8. Interrupts

 I have currently added support to test the kernel on a x86 environment using macro CONFIG_X86_SIMULATOR.
 In simulator mode it help to easily fix kernel bugs.
 Currently trying to add support for Raspberry Pi.
-Working on a Kernel API documentation.
+Working on the Kernel API documentation.

 Folder structure :